The Economics of Composting

 The On-Grade Composter is the simplest, least expensive system to build and is particularly well suited to flat ground.
 The Top-Down approach requires considerably more excavation and site preparation as well as a retaining wall placed up against the hillside.
 While this approach is ideal for moderately sloping ground conditions, it will roughly double the cost of construction.
 In addition to these two basic approaches, additional area under roof can be provided for curing and storage of the finished product, and additional concrete aprons and driveways can be added to facilitate all weather conditions.

 The types of materials used in constructing any of the composting systems include lumber; poured-in-place concrete walls; stackable concrete blocks; and masonry blocks.
-In addition to these materials, O2Compost is now working on a kit design that involves metal barn building materials.
-Keep an eye on our Blog for details in early to mid-2008.

 The O2Compost Systems do not require roofs, however a roof is strongly recommended to keep excess rain and snow off the pile and to provide shade during the summer months.
 There is nothing worse than dealing with tarps during the winter months when it’s cold, dark and wet outside.
 If a roof is not in the initial construction budget, we recommend leaving the post “hang high” so that a roof can be added at some later date.